cobainmo/nw-angularjs-app-frame/README.md

-Node-Webkit with AngularJS App Frame
+Node-Webkit with AngularJS Application Frame
 ======================

 Node-Webkit with integrated Angular JS and run scripts for faster start